Treatments and Services

-Our Surgery Pulmonary Follow-Up Clinic provides long-term care for children who have had major chest surgery that might affect their lungs.
+Our Congenital Diaphragmatic Hernia Program provides long-term care for children who have conditions like congenital diaphragmatic hernias.
 A team of experts at the clinic checks your child’s health and provides treatment and advice.
-We follow children with conditions such as congenital lung malformations or congenital diaphragmatic hernia.
 As needed, we can refer you to other experts and be a resource for your child’s pediatrician.

 For more than a decade, U.S. News & World Report has consistently ranked Seattle Children’s Cancer Center among the best in the nation.
 We treat the most complex cancer patients and have 1 of the lowest local recurrence rates of any center in the country.
 Other hospitals refer children to us with tumors that are especially difficult to remove safely.